consensys-vertical-apps/mmi-defi-adapters/README.md

 ## Documentation 📖

-Detailed documentation for the interfaces and functions can be found [here](./docs/interfaces/IProtocolAdapter.md).
+Detailed documentation on the adapter methods can be found [here](./docs/interfaces/iProtocolAdapter.IProtocolAdapter.md).

 ## Overview of this library